Preserving a Prototype: Buckminster Fuller’s Dymaxion House

 In World War 2 R. Buckminster Fuller’s expertise in the field of lightweight demountable housing was enlisted by the U.S. government.
 It led to the famous 1946 “Wichita” house, a full-size family dwelling weighing only 4 tons that was designed to be assembled on wartime bomber production lines.
 The prototype “Wichita” is the most important prefabricated house design of the 20th century, and certainly the greatest lost opportunity of the years of post-war building recovery.(1)

 The conservation and restoration of Fuller’s Dymaxion (Wichita) House at the Henry Ford Museum challenges our notion of historic preservation today, just as the design of the Dymaxion House challenged the notion of “home” in 1945.
 When revealed to the public at the end of World War II, the image of the Dymaxion House was startlingly fresh: the lightweight metal building was essentially a cylinder, just over one thousand square feet in area, with a domed roof enclosing a single volume.
 Hung from a central mast, its “double wire-wheel”(2) structure relied on tension as the main structural principle.
 At the top, a wide aerodynamic sheet metal ventilator was designed to rotate or lift and alter the internal environment depending on weather conditions.
 Designed to facilitate transport, erection, and dismantling, the majority of the components weighed less than ten pounds each.
-The house was named for its properties: dynamic, maximum, and tension.(3)
+The house was named for its properties: dynamic, maximum, and tension (Figure 1).(3)

 For the conservation team responsible for treating this historic artifact, the challenges are considerable.
 The house was more of a prototype, a work-in-progress, or a model home rather than a completed building.
 It had been displaced from its site several times and existed in a disassembled state.(4) The house was constructed of modern materials and non-architectural materials that, fifty years later, were in varying degrees of deterioration and degradation.
 Finally, the goal was to exhibit the Dymaxion House in 2001 in a museum that receives over one million visitors a year.
 This paper discusses some of the key challenges faced by conservators at the Henry Ford Museum.(5)